-Study evaluates antibiotic option for treating bladder infection in womenFebruary 7th, 2012 in Diseases, Conditions, Syndromes /
+Study evaluates antibiotic option for treating bladder infection in womenFebruary 7, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Short-term use of the antibiotic cefpodoxime for the treatment of women with uncomplicated cystitis (bladder infection) did not meet criteria for noninferiority for achieving clinical cure compared with ciprofloxacin, a drug in the fluoroquinolone class of antibiotics for which there have been concerns about overuse and a resulting increase in resistance rates, according to a study in the February 8 issue of JAMA.
 The criteria for noninferiority was if the efficacy of cefpodoxime had been shown to be within a pre-specified margin of 10 percent of the efficacy of ciprofloxacin.